 Fighting Addiction and Fighting Charges

-When we handle simple drug possession or possession with intent to distribute charges, we understand that this is often the first time a person has to confront their addiction head-on.
-For many, this case is not just about the legal outcome but about finding a path toward recovery.
+When we handle simple drug possession or possession with intent to distribute charges, we understand that this is may be the first time a person confronts their addiction.
+For many, their case is not just about the legal outcome but finding a path toward recovery.

-We work with our clients to help them show the court that they are serious about taking responsibility for their actions and making positive changes in their lives.
-This approach can often lead to more favorable outcomes, such as diversion to rehabilitation programs instead of a traditional conviction.
+We work with our clients to show the court they are serious about making positive changes in their lives.
+This approach can often lead to more favorable outcomes with rehabilitation instead of incarceration and stigma.

 Serious Drug Cases: Distribution and Trafficking